tellihealth/tellihealth-rpm-api-spec/md/main_description.md

 After you purchase Telli Health devices, you will receive an email containing the Device ID and Serial number for the device(s); you must match each device to a user on your platform.

+## Data Transmission Overview
+All integrations must support the readings webhook and be able to receive readings.
+All readings received from devices to the Telli Health platform are then sent to the POST URL in your profile in near real-time by HTTPS POST.

+For high availability, data packets are replicated in a Telli Health Secure Database in the event of system outages.
+Contact Telli Health support if you require a replay of device readings.

 ## Authentication and Token Management

 The Telli Health platform expects inbound and outbound connections to be authenticated and secure.